 Shock Propagation and Banking Structure

-We conjecture that lenders' decisions to provide liquidity are affected by the extent to which they internalize negative spillovers.
-We show that lenders with a large share of loans outstanding in an industry provide liquidity to industries in distress when spillovers are expected to be strong, because fire sales are likely to ensue.
-Lenders with a large share of outstanding loans also provide liquidity to customers and suppliers of industries in distress, especially when the disruption of supply chains is expected to be costly.
+We explore whether lenders' decisions to provide liquidity in periods of distress are affected by the extent to which they internalize the negative spillovers of industry downturns.
+We conjecture that high-market-share lenders are more likely to internalize negative spillovers, and show that they provide liquidity to industries in distress when fire sales are likely to ensue.
+High-market-share lenders also provide liquidity to customers and suppliers of distressed industries when the disruption of supply chains is expected to be costly.
 Our results suggest a novel channel explaining why credit concentration may favor financial stability.